Tōkai Nuclear Power Plant: Stress tests

-After the disaster in Fukushima, a stress-test was ordered by the Japanese government, since an investigation of the electrical installations of the Tokai Daini reactor revealed that they did not meet the earthquake-resistance standards set by the government.
+After the disaster in Fukushima, a stress-test was ordered by the Japanese government, since an investigation of the electrical installations of the Tokai 2 reactor revealed that they did not meet the earthquake-resistance standards set by the government.

-Seismic research in 2011 did show, that the March 11th quake was caused by the simultaneous movement by multiple active faults at the coast of the Pacific Ocean in northern Japan, and on this way a much bigger earthquakes could be triggered, than the plants were planned to withstand, at the time they were built.
-In February the Tokai Daini Plant in Ibaraki Prefecture and the Tomari power facility in Hokkaido, said that it could not ruled out the possibility that the plant was vulnerable.
+Seismic research in 2011 showed that the March 11th quake was caused by the simultaneous movement by multiple active faults off the coast of northern Japan in the Pacific Ocean, and in this way a much bigger earthquakes could be triggered, than the plants were designed to withstand at the time they were built.
+In March 2012, the Tokai 2 Plant in Ibaraki Prefecture and the Tomari power facility in Hokkaido, said that they could not rule out the possibility that the plants were vulnerable.
 Other nuclear power stations declared that the active faults near their nuclear plants would not move at the same time, and even when this would happen, the impact would be limited.
 NISA would look into the evaluation of active faults done by the plants.

 In 2017 the Nuclear Regulation Authority discovered that the wrong fuel rod position data had been used in safety evaluations since the plant had been built, consequent to a change to fuel rod specifications during the design and construction process.